google-marketing-solutions/tadau/README.md

 ## Configuration

-It is recommended to use the config.yaml file to instantiate Tadau to attach fixed dimensions to every hit sent via Measurement Protocol.
+For Python it is recommended to use the config.yaml file to instantiate Tadau to attach fixed dimensions to every hit sent via Measurement Protocol.

 ```yaml
 api_secret: {{api_secret}}